 Pregnancy.
 Ajovy hasn’t been studied in pregnant people.
 In animal studies, no negative effects were seen when Ajovy was given to pregnant animals.
 But keep in mind that studies in animals don’t always predict what will happen in humans.
 If you’re pregnant or plan to become pregnant, talk with your doctor about the possible risks and benefits of using Ajovy.

-Breastfeeding.
-It’s not known if Ajovy passes into breast milk or if it can affect a child who is breastfed.
+Breastfeeding: It is unknown whether Ajovy passes into breast milk or whether it can affect a child who is breastfed.
 If you’re breastfeeding or plan to breastfeed, talk with your doctor about the pros and cons of Ajovy treatment.

 Ajovy causes very few side effects.
-Most side effects are mild, temporary, and don’t require medical attention.
+Most side effects are mild and temporary and generally don’t require medical attention.

 Some serious side effects are also possible, although these are rare.
 Talk with your doctor right away if you experience symptoms of an allergic reaction with Ajovy.
 This could be serious and may need emergency medical treatment.